• About Us

 Share on FacebookShare on Twitter

-There may be times when you want to make a bullet point but your software or application doesn’t provide an easy and convenient way to do it.
-Don’t worry because you can insert or type the bullet point symbol with hardly any effort at all.
+There may be times when you want to make a bullet point (•) but your software or application doesn’t provide an easy and convenient way to do it.
+Don’t worry because you can insert or type the symbol with hardly any effort at all.
 Just follow the simple steps in this article and you will be making bullet points like a pro.

 A bullet point is a typographical symbol that prepends the items in a list.
 A list that uses bullet points are called bulleted lists.
 In web design, bulleted lists are often called unordered lists, as opposed to ordered lists (or numbered lists) which are arranged in numerical order.